philips-software/go-nih-signer/README.md

 # Go NIH Signer

-This package implements the NIH (formerly HSDP) API signing algorithm.
+This package implements the API signing algorithm used in various HSP APIs.
 You can sign a http.Request instance

 ## Usage